Enterprise Value

 What is Enterprise Value (EV)?

-How to Calculate Enterprise Value (EV)?
+How to Calculate Enterprise Value (EV)

-The formula for calculating Enterprise Value (EV) is:
+The formula for calculating Enterprise Value is:

 Where:

-- Market Capitalization: The current market value of all outstanding shares of a company
+- Market Capitalization: The current market value of all outstanding shares of a company (share price multiplied by total shares outstanding)

 - Cash and Cash Equivalents: Cash and liquid investments that can be converted into cash quickly